-The Audit Committee's mandate is to support the Board in its responsibilities regarding the Corporation's financial reporting and disclosure to shareholders and other stakeholders, the internal control environment, compliance and financial crime, the head of internal audit, the external auditor, and the Chief Financial Officer of the Corporation.
-Among other things, the committee must ensure that the processes are in place to provide reasonable assurance that financial information is reliable and that the Corporation's financial statements are prepared in accordance with financial reporting standards and the applicable legal and regulatory requirements.
-The Audit Committee is also responsible for the oversight of certain specific programs related to information technology, financial crime and privacy risks.
+The Audit Committee's mandate is to support the Board in its responsibilities regarding the Corporation's financial reporting and disclosure to shareholders and other stakeholders, the internal control environment, the head of internal audit, the external auditor, and the Corporation's Chief Financial Officer and Chief Actuary of the Corporation.
+Among other things, the Committee must ensure that the processes are in place to provide reasonable assurance that financial information is reliable and that the Corporation's financial statements are prepared in accordance with financial reporting standards and the applicable legal and regulatory requirements.
+The Audit Committee receives quarterly reporting on major digital investment projects and information technology operations.
+It also receives reporting on information security and data governance programs on a regular basis.
 The full text of the Audit Committee's Charter is enclosed as Schedule A to this Annual Information Form.